Why So Many Students [and Others] Dislike Research Tasks

 http://blogs.wsj.com/metropolis/2013/08/21/city-librarians-push-back-to-protect-jobs/

 Article Summary: Some public schools are laying off middle and high school librarians.
-Or plans are underway to replace the librarians, who have Master’s degrees in library science, with aides, according to the Wall Stree Journal.
+Or plans are underway to replace the librarians, who have master’s degrees in library science, with aides, according to the Wall Street Journal.

 image_pdfimage_print